Intel-bigdata/HiBench/docs/run-stremingbench.md

 ## Overview ##
 The streaming benchmark consists of the following parts:

 -  Data Generation

   The role of data generator is to generate a steady stream of data and send it to the Kafka cluster.
 Each record is labeled with the timestamp when it is generated.

 -  Kafka cluster

   Kafka is a messaging system.
-Each streaming workload generates data to its own topics.
+Each streaming workload saves the data to its own topics.

 -  Test cluster

   This could be a Spark cluster, Flink cluster, Storm cluster or Gearpump cluster.
-The streaming application (identity, repartition, wordcount, fixwindow) reads data from Kafka, process the data and write the results back to another topic in Kafka.
+The streaming application (identity, repartition, wordcount, fixwindow) reads data from Kafka, processes the data and writes the results back to another topic in Kafka.
-  Each record in the result is also labled a timestamp.
+  Each record in the result is also labeled a timestamp.

 -  Metrics reader